This post is part of the Fragments of Wisdom series: a collection of thoughts and stories on life worth contemplating.

 All true economy is “Law of the house.”
 Strive to make that law strict, simple, generous: waste nothing, and grudge nothing.
 Care in nowise to make more of money, but care to make much of it; remembering always the great, palpable, inevitable fact—the rule and root of all economy—that what one person has, another cannot have; and that every atom of substance, of whatever kind, used or consumed, is so much human life spent; which, if it issue in the saving present life, or gaining more, is well spent, but if not, is either so much life prevented, or so much slain.

-But, the Englishman hopes, has the potential to spread our riches far and wide:
+This, the Englishman hopes, will give us the potential to spread our riches far and wide: